ukparliament/weeknotes.data-search/2018/06/index.md

 Hopefully, not so much.

+### Did anyone on the internet confuse Parliament with government?

+Whilst we did not witness this, we're fairly sure it must have happened.
+Anya and Michael did manage to increase the population count of people who now know Parliament != government by at least four.
+Which is a small achievement.
+But not unrewarding.

-### Did Michael get head hunted?
+### Did Michael get headhunted?

 Yes, Michael did get headhunted.
 Unfortunately it was for [the job he does in the organisation he works for](https://twitter.com/fantasticlife/status/960123698723348480), but, given no-one has ever expressed an interest in the past, he's still rather thrilled.

 ### Strolls

 No strolls were reported, though Robert did go round to Dan's for dinner.
 Dan managed not to poison anybody.
-We all miss Robert.
+Anya, Ben and Michael are all looking forward to lunch with Robert tomorrow.

 ### Things that caught our eye